msearle5/xygos/docs/birth.rst

 as the level rises, certain other abilities and characteristics rise as well.
 All characters start at 0 experience and at the first level.

-Each character has some gold, which can be used to buy items from the shops in the town, and which can be obtained not only from selling items to the shops, but also by taking it from dead monsters and by finding it in the dungeon.
-Each character starts out with some gold, the amount of which is based on the character's social class (higher is better) and stats (less powerful characters start with more gold).
-Each character also starts out with a few useful items, which may be kept, or sold to a shop-keeper for more gold.
+Each character has some cash, which can be used to buy items from the shops in the town, and which can be obtained not only from selling items to the shops, but also by taking it from dead monsters and by finding it in the dungeon.
+Each character starts out with some cash, the amount of which is based on the character's stats (less powerful characters start with more gold).
+Each character also starts out with a few useful items, which may be kept, or sold to a shop-keeper for more cash.
 However, especially valuable items will never sell for the full price, as each shopkeeper has a maximum that they are prepared to pay for any item.
-The more generous shopkeepers may buy your items for up to 30,000 gold pieces: but some are really stingy, and will pay no more than 5,000.
+The more generous shopkeepers may buy your items for up to $50,000: but some are really stingy, and will pay no more than $5,000.

 Each character has an "armour class", abbreviated to AC, representing how well the character can avoid damage.
 The armour class is affected by dexterity and equipment, so the concept includes both avoiding blows and being able to take blows without being hurt.
-Armour class on equipment is always denoted in square brackets, usually as a figure of '[X,+Y]' where X is the intrinsic AC of the armour in question, and Y is the magical bonus to armour class provided by that item.
+Armour class on equipment is always denoted in square brackets, usually as a figure of '[X,+Y]' where X is the intrinsic AC of the armour in question, and Y is the enhancement bonus to armour class provided by that item.

 Each character has "hit points", or hp, representing how much damage the character can sustain before they die.
 How many hit points a character has